bayesways/bayes-sem/README.md

 * `7.1 IRT_1_LSAT` We ran the model replacing the last 100 points with random coin flips and saw the change in u's.

+* CFA for Normal-Normal model with marginal likelihood formulas in notebook `src/8.1.1-NN-CFA.ipynb`

+* CFA for Normal-Normal model with marginal likelihood formulas in notebook and hierarchical priors on $\Sigma_u$ in notebook `src/8.1.2-NN-CFA-aug-hier.ipynb`

+* We run the IRT model with augmented likelihood and hierarchical priors on
+$\Sigma_u$ in notebook `src/8.2.1-IRT-CFA-aug-hier.ipynb`

 ## To Do